EricMFink/CivPro/_casebook/chap8.md

 Rule 26(b) also sets certain limits on discovery and governs the timing of requests.

-The discovery methods authorized under the FRCP include depositions (i.e. examination and cross-examination of parties and other potential witnesses) (Rules 30-32); interrogatories (i.e. written questions directed to a party) (Rule 33); requests for production of documents or things (Rule 34); physical and mental examinations (Rule 35); and requests for admission (Rule 36).
+The discovery methods authorized under the FRCP include depositions (i.e. recorded testimony, either by oral examination or written questions, of parties and other potential witnesses) (Rules 30-32); interrogatories (i.e. written questions directed to a party) (Rule 33); requests for production of documents or things (Rule 34); physical and mental examinations of a party (Rule 35); and requests for admission (Rule 36).

 The record may also include stipulations by the parties, i.e. agreements as to certain facts.
 The parties may stipulate to facts provisionally, for the purpose of summary judgment only, while reserving the right to contest the facts at trial if the court does not grant summary judgment.